mh250229/Selling_Configuration_Doc/Return_Policy.md

 **Return Policy types include:**

-* **Non Receipted** - to define the refund policy details to return an item without a receipt, the Cart API invokes the active NRR Policy, which is applied to return the item.
+* **Non Receipted** - to define the refund policy details to return an item without a receipt.
+The Cart API invokes the active NRR Policy, which is applied to return the item.
 If there is no active NRR Policy for the store, the Return Bin cannot be created, and items cannot be returned.
 The NRR Policy can also be applied to Items returned within a Sale transaction, i.e. in a transaction in which items are purchased and returned.

 * **Transaction Based** - to define refund policy details for all transactions in which items are returned with a receipt.
 On returning an item, the Cart API invokes the active TBR Policy, which is applied to transactions in which return items are returned based on an original receipt.
 Both regular and weight items, as well as linked items and items with amount embedded barcodes can be returned using the TBR Policy.
 If there is no active TBR Policy for the store, the Return Bin cannot be created.
 When a Return Bin is created without the TransactionLogID, a "Cannot create a Return Bin.
 TBR must have TransactionLogID" exception is prompted.